DataBiosphere/data-portal/content/guides/userguides/exploring-projects.md

 1. the project title and description
 1. contributor information, collaborating organizations, and project contacts
 1. any publications or accessions associated with the project
-1. project details such as species, organ and library construction method
+1. project details such as species, organ, and library construction method
 1. counts of input
 1. a link to the project metadata download
 1. a link to the project DCP-generated count matrix download (if available)